dannycjones/git-chauthor/README.md

 ## How to use

-Currently you need to manually create the config yourself.
-See config section.
+I recommend installing this package globally so that you can use it in any directory with just `chauthor`.

+Follow the interface to create your configuration file.
+You will need to run it once to create the config file, then again to start adding author details.
+For more info about the file itself, see the config section.

 With config setup, simply run `chauthor` in a git repository.
 A simple list selector will appear with all the available author details.
 Upon selecting, the changes will be made immediately.